gzeloni/flutter_todo_list_app/README.md

 # TODO LIST

-A simple, ligh and functional application.
+A simple, light and functional application.

 ## How to run?